kalafut/kalafut.net/site/content/posts/living-under-the-thunderbolt-t1000.md

 ![](/img/thunderbolt_coverage.png)

-70 dB at 1 mile, 80 dB (Apple Watches will alert "Loud Environment") at 1½ mile, and precisely loud AF dB at 250', which is where our house was.
+70 dB at 1 mile, 80 dB (Apple Watches will alert "Loud Environment") at ½ mile, and precisely loud af dB at 250', which is where our house was.

 I left the tornadoes and sirens 15 years ago when we moved to Oregon.
-I'm happy to not think about tornadoes much, though I do miss a good thunderstorm.
+I'm happy to not think about tornadoes much anymore, though I do miss a good thunderstorm.